Listen to the 10-minute podcast version

 - Fixation on entitlement and pride

 While their work style may produce results, there are often hidden costs as well, especially if they are a leader.
 Perfectionism creates inefficiency, control becomes micro-management, and pride leads to bad judgment.
-And though they may remain high-performing, they are not operating at their best, with research suggesting they are 30% less productive than they could be.
+Though they may remain high-performing, they are not operating at their best, and research suggests they are 30% less productive than they could be.

 And pressures from a high-performing environment that may be fast-moving, uncertain, and complex create new levels of stress.
 Which provide a rationale and an excuse to keep drinking.